 protection of donors and recipients of organs, tissues and cells.

-NEW: Guide to the quality and safety of organs for transplantation 5th Edition
+Guide to the quality and safety of organs for transplantation - 5th Edition (2013)

-NEW: 1st Edition of the Guide to the quality and safety of tissues and cells for human application
+Guide to the quality and safety of tissues and cells for human application - 1st Edition (2013)